wincent/masochist/content/wiki/RHEL 3 kernel upgrade from 2.4.21-52.EL to 2.4.21-53.EL.md

 ---
-tags: red.hat
+tags: red.hat wiki
 ---

 # use a screen session in case we lose our connection
     screen

     # for posterity